 Which size should I select?

-To find the right shoe, try several sizes and models.
-You can also choose one size above your usual size for greater comfort downhill.
-Choose sports socks suitable for hiking to avoid overheating.
+To find the right boot, try out several different sizes and models.
+You can also go for one size larger than your usual size for improved comfort when heading downhill.
+Choose sports socks that are suitable for hiking to avoid your feet overheating.

 How to choose the right socks?